ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 - vca.py - Contains utilities for modules that work with VMware vCloud Air
 - vmware.py - Contains utilities for modules that work with VMware vSphere VMs
 - vyos.py - Definitions and functions for working with VyOS networking

-- netapp.py - Functions and utilities for modules that work with the NetApp storage platforms.